mcastling/mcastling.github.io/NUItutorials/hello-world.md

 ### Creation

-THe application is derived from the Tizen application class - _NUIApplication_
+The application is derived from the Tizen NUI application class - _NUIApplication_

 ~~~{.cs}
 Example example = new Example();